Case studies

 Timeline

-Late 2019: Opportunity identified Equilibrium identified community requests for a Rust implementation of IPFS in late 2019 and initiated a thorough review of the existing IPFS codebase and protocol specifications.
+Late 2019: Opportunity identified Equilibrium Labs identified community requests for a Rust implementation of IPFS in late 2019 and initiated a thorough review of the existing IPFS codebase and protocol specifications.
 This analysis informed the project roadmap: we outlined the required work phases and development milestones, prioritizing the early release of core features.

 Early 2020: Phase 1 We released several core features, fostered community engagement and began outreach to Protocol Labs to explore grant opportunities.